miklyx/Flatscatcher/readme.md

 Backend located inside _/server_ folder.
 To install dependencies run `npm i` command from it and then `nodemon index.js` to run your database.
 Take a look at `controllers/index.js` file to find settings for your database connection.

+## Frontend

+Frontend built on _react native_ framework.
+To run it install dependencies from `/client` folder by running `npm i` command.
+Then run `npm start` to start the app.

+Scan QR code with expo application and explore application.

+It's easy to see application in mobile app emulator - you will need to install _android studio_ with android phone simulator and/or _xcode_ with iphone simulator.

+> [!NOTE]
+> I would recommend you also have _Emulator_ extension installed in your VSCode.

+Take a look inside `apiService.js` file to locate backend api URL - when you will run it in emulator this must be the value of a _gateway_ of your virtual network.

 ## Database